cits3007/cits3007.github.io/assets/labs/lab05-solutions.md

 :   If you are using a VM with some architecture other than x86-64 (for instance, ARM64):
-    exercises that involve injecting [shellcode][shellcode] will only work on the x86-64 platform, because the machine instructions in the shellcode are specific to the x86-64. intructions contained in the shellcode.
+    exercises that involve injecting [shellcode][shellcode] will only work on the x86-64 platform, because the machine instructions in the shellcode are specific to the x86-64 instructions contained in the shellcode.
 If you normally use a VM with some other architecture, then to complete shellcode exercises, you will have to switch to a VM that uses an x86-64 architecture.